-Who is the Ink Business Preferred Card Best For?
+Who is the Ink Business Preferred Credit Card Best For?

-If you’re a small business owner who would rather earn points that can be used towards travel instead of cash back, the Ink Preferred is worth a look.
-Additionally, if your business spends a lot on online advertising purchases made with social media sites and search engines like Meta (Facebook & Instagram) and Google, we think the card is a no-brainer.
+If you're a small business owner or have a side hustle and would rather earn points that can be used towards travel instead of cash back, the Ink Preferred is easily worth a look.
+And if your business spends a lot on online advertising purchases made with social media sites and search engines like Meta (Facebook & Instagram) and Google, we think the card is a no-brainer.

-You’ll earn 3x points per dollar spent on that category (and others we will outline later) on your first $150,000 spent each calendar year.
-With the exception of the American Express® Business Gold Card which earns 4x points per dollar spent on two selected business categories each month (including online advertising) on up to $150,000 spent each year, it’s the best return you’ll find.
+You'll earn 3x points per dollar spent on online advertising (and a few other categories we will outline later) on your first $150,000 spent each calendar year.
+With the exception of the *amex biz gold* which earns 4x points per dollar spent on two selected business categories each month (including online advertising) on up to $150,000 spent each year, it's the best return you'll find.

 At the end of the day, if your business spends a lot on travel, shipping purchases, internet, cable and phone service, or online advertising purchases the Chase Ink Business Preferred Credit Card should be at the top of your list.

 After Chase recently slashed the spending requirement on the Ink Preferred, it now has a welcome offer bonus of 100,000 Chase Ultimate Rewards points after you spend $8,000 on purchases within the first three months of card membership.

 It's the best offer we have ever seen on the card and Chase has said it is here to stay.
 Previously, you could earn 100,000 points but it required a whopping $15,000 of spending in the first three months of card membership to earn them.

 These 100,000 points can be redeemed for a minimum value of $1,250 towards travel through the Chase Travel Portal, and potentially much more by using Chase's stable of airline and hotel transfer partners.